opencog/generate/opencog/generate/README.md

 If a solution is found, or if it is impossible to proceed, then the odometer must be stepped to the next step.
 Conceptually, this requires detaching the previously-connected piece at the given location, then selecting a new piece, and attaching it.
-To facilitate this attachement- detachement process, there is a second stake, the "frame stack".
+To facilitate this attachment- detachment process, there is a second stake, the "frame stack".
 The frame is a set of the currently-assembled pieces and the set of pieces that are not yet fully connected.
 A new frame is created just before attaching a puzzle-piece; thus, returning to the previous unconnected